FarnoodID/UnityAnimalFeeding/README.md

 3. **Movement Logic**:
    - Implemented movement logic using an if-statement to keep the player within defined bounds on both sides of the screen.

-4. **Code Cleanup**:
-   - Cleaned up code by replacing hardcoded values with variables for better readability and maintainability.

 ### Food Flight